Noor Taher: Early life

-Career biography
+Career

-Taher's first acting role was in The Stoning of Soraya M. in 2008.
-As the years followed, she focused on her education before taking up another acting role in the 2019 film Infidel.
+Taher stared appearing in films at age six, including Rowan Joffe's The Shooting Of Thomas Hurndall and Cyrus Nowrasteh's The Stoning of Soraya M both in 2008.
+After appearing in films at such a young age, Taher took a break until accepting another acting role in the 2019 film Infidel.
 Her most notable role was in the 2021 Netflix miniseries, AlRawabi School for Girls, which premiered in 32 languages across 190 countries.